Fodor's Expert Review Fore Street

 One of Maine's best chefs, Sam Hayward, opened this restaurant in a renovated warehouse on the edge of the Old Port in 1996.
-The menu changes daily to reflect the freshest ingredients from Maine's farms and waters.
-Every copper-top table in the main dining room has a view of the enormous brick oven and soapstone hearth that anchor the open kitchen, where sous-chefs seem to dance as they create such dishes as turnspit-roasted dry-rubbed pork loin, wood-grilled Maine island lamb chop with sun-root puree, and Maine mussels oven roasted in garlic and almond butter.
-Desserts include artisanal cheeses.
+The menu changes daily to reflect the freshest ingredients from Maine's farms and waters, as well as the tremendous creativity of the staff.
+Every copper-top table in the main dining room has a view of the enormous brick oven and soapstone hearth that anchor the open kitchen, where sous-chefs seem to dance as they create such dishes as turnspit-roasted dry-rubbed pork loin, wood-grilled Maine-island lamb chop with sunroot purée, and Maine mussels oven roasted in garlic and almond butter.
+Desserts include artisanal cheeses, homemade chocolate truffles, and pastries.
 In July or August, book two months in advance; otherwise, a week is usually fine.
 Last-minute planners take heart: a third of the tables are reserved for walk-ins.

 288 Fore St.